Designing myself — an iterative process

 Approaching disabilities

-Yoga relies heavily on physical ability, so when an injury happens (and they happen more often than I expected), even small limitations change how I perceive the world.
-Suddenly, actions that once felt effortless require awareness, adaptation, and patience.
+Yoga relies heavily on physical ability.
+When an injury happens, even small limitations change how I perceive the world.
+Actions that once felt effortless suddenly require awareness, adaptation, and patience.

 While this can feel discouraging at first, it also creates empathy.
-It pushes me to consider the lived experiences of people with temporary, situational, or permanent disabilities—and how design can meaningfully support them.
+It pushes me to consider the lived experiences of people with temporary, situational, or permanent disabilities — and how design can meaningfully support them — not as an edge case, but as a core responsibility.

 On a personal level, my sister lives with a permanent hearing disability.
 Growing up alongside her and watching her navigate the world in ways that work best for her deeply shaped my desire to design experiences that include, adapt, and empower people.